sSelmann/Clothing-Loader/README.md

 - `xml` or `json` figuredata of the clothing to be added.
 - `swf` or `nitro`  furni item files of the clothing to be added (*if you have and want to add the clothing to the market catalogue*).

+> **Note:** This tool can only work with the data you provide.
+It will not convert your xml data to json or your json data to xml.
+So if you need to convert the data you want to add, you can use [Nitro Converter](https://git.krews.org/nitro/nitro-converter) first and convert your data to json and nitro easily.

 #### Difference between figure and figure furni item.
 ![enter image description here](https://i.hizliresim.com/1mdr4a7.png)